uhlmanngroup/splinedist/README.md

 # SplineDist: Automated Cell Segmentation with Spline Curves

 This repository contains the implementation of SplineDist, a machine learning framework for automated cell segmentation with spline curves.
-The [manuscript](https://www.biorxiv.org/content/10.1101/2020.10.27.357640v1) is *currently under review*.
+The [manuscript](https://www.biorxiv.org/content/10.1101/2020.10.27.357640v1) is accepted at [ISBI 2021](https://biomedicalimaging.org/2021/).
 The code in its current state allows reproducing the paper experiments but is still in development.
 We are currently working to package it in a cleaned and optimized form.
 In the meantime, we encourage interested end-users to contact us for more information and assistance.

 ## Overview